christian ministry degree at Anderson University Indiana

 • Have a minimum 3.0 GPA

-For courses offered during the academic year, the total cost for LAUNCH participants is $65 per credit hour.
+For courses offered during the academic year, the total cost for Launch participants is $75 per credit hour.
 This does not include textbooks or additional class fees.

-Apply today, and get a head start on your future.
+Get a head start on your future and apply today

 Have questions?

-Contact Rebekah Keith, Launch Program Director at rekeith@anderson.edu.
+Contact us at info@anderson.edu.
 The Launch Program is not available for online courses.

 Bible & Religion